-Letters of Recommendation need to testify to the applicant’s ability to complete a graduate program.
-It is helpful if the recommender has an advanced degree, and we prefer at least one of the letters be from a professor who knows your work from undergraduate.
+Letters of recommendation need to testify to the applicant’s ability to complete a graduate program.
+It is thus helpful if the recommender has an advanced degree.
 However, any source able to describe the applicant’s work ethic, writing ability, and maturity will be helpful.

 Only the GRE general test is required.
-We do not require a minimum score, but most successful applicants have a percentile Verbal score at the 66th rank or greater.
-We nominate two admitted applicants for one of the two Provost Fellowships, and these students are our most qualified applicants and those who score well on the GRE.
+The Verbal score is of most interest to us.
+We do not maintain a minimum score, but most successful applicants have a percentile Verbal score at the 66th rank or greater.